shubham-bhatnagar-78/shubham-bhatnagar-78/Readme.md

   Implementing resilient, ISO-compliant architectures and frameworks for data trust and operational efficiency.

 - **Manufacturing Intelligence Systems**
-  Predictive maintenance, queue simulation engines, capacity planning platforms built on statistical and AI models.
+  Predictive maintenance, queue simulation engines, and capacity planning platforms built on statistical and AI models.

 ---